mechsimulator/mechsim/README.md

 **IMPORTANT:** **Do not** share your keys with anyone else and do not store them in an insecure location where others can easily find.

 **TIP:** It is highly recommended that you supress small hardware parts such as nuts and bolts.
 This will tell the exporter to ignore those parts while exporting, which will significantly increase simulation performance.
+However, if your nuts, bolts, and washers are from Standard Content they will be automatically ignored, so you will not need to suppress them.

 > This feature is currently using a custom made [API client](https://github.com/mechsimulator/onshape-mjcf-exporter) to translate Onshape assemblies into XML-formatted MJCF models.